 Types of Stomach Cancer

-Stomach cancer is categorized on the basis of the type of tissue where they originate from.
+Stomach cancer is categorized based on the type of tissue where they originate from.
 The most common stomach cancer is adenocarcinoma, accounting for 90% to 95% of all stomach cancers, starts in the glandular tissue of the stomach.
 Among other forms of stomach cancer include lymphomas (originate in the lymphatic system) and sarcomas (involve the connective tissue such as muscle, fat, or blood vessels).

 Habits that Trigger Stomach Cancer

 Some of your daily habits can also contribute to the progression of stomach cancer.
-Here are 5 habits that can trigger stomach cancer:
+Here are four practices that can trigger stomach cancer:

 Hot food can be dangerous for your stomach because the digestive tract’s mucous membrane is not designed to handle food which is 50 to 60 degrees in temperature.
 This will cause a stomach burn and lead to pathological changes, thereby leading to stomach cancer.
 It is better to avoid consuming hot food as it only leads to a health hazard.